 Awareness of local authorities and communities on DRR is still limited.
-Thus the investment on the consolidation and strengthening of administration apparatus, mechanisms and policies or in the integration of socio-economic development contents into socio-economic development activities (SEDP) are not adequate.
+Thus the investment on the consolidation and strengthening of administration apparatus, mechanisms and policies or in the integration of DRM and CCA contents into socioeconomic development activities (SEDP) are not adequate.

-Some localities are not fully aware of deforestation of mangroves or the overdevelopment of dams and reservoirs in the upstream, groundwater overexploitation, water depletion etc. which have resulted in increasing floods, droughts, saltwater intrusion, landslides, erosions, land subsidence.
+Some localities are not fully aware of deforestation of mangroves or the over-development of upstream reservoirs, groundwater over-exploitation, water depletion etc. which have resulted in increasing floods, droughts, saltwater intrusions, landslides, erosions, and land subsidence.